 Harry looked down at Ziva.
 The red battle-lights of the SWCC boats' commander's station cast an odd, unnatural light over the scene, but she had heard the question.
-He saw her smile and nod slightly in response before switching her attention to the still-dissipating fireball to the rear, and the strangely beautiful arcs of tracer cooking off through the sky from ammo caches that had been slightly further away from the main warehouse.
+He saw her nod slightly in response before switching her attention to the still-dissipating fireball to the rear, and the strangely beautiful arcs of tracer cooking off through the sky from the still-detonating ammunition stores.

 As always, please read and review!
 It'll only take thirty seconds to say what you liked, what needed improving, etc, etc. They make my day, week and month all at once!
 Well, maybe just my day, but still, you get my drift.